Tame symmetric algebras of period four with small Gabriel quivers

 \section{Algebra structures}

 Now, we will describe possible TSP4 algebras on quivers computed in Section \ref{sec:6}.
-In fact, we will show that except one case all possible algebras are weighted surface algebras or their virtual mutations.
-For one quiver $Q=Q^{(17)}$ in case $n=5$, the algebra given by $Q$ is the generalized weighted surface algebra; see Section \ref{sec:3}.
+First two subsections deal with cases $n=1$ and $2$, all other cases are covered in the last subsection.
+We will show that, for $n\geqslant 3$, all possible algebras except one case are weighted surface algebras or their virtual mutations.
+For one quiver $Q=Q^{(17)}$ in case $n=5$, the algebra given by $Q$ is the generalized weighted surface algebra; see Section \ref{subs:3.2}.